To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Preliminaries

 in which $\bm{A}$ is the weight matrix with $\bm{A}_{ij}$ being the weight between $v_i$ and $v_j$, and $\bm{D}$ is a diagonal matrix with $\bm{D}_{ii} = \sum_{j=1}^{N} A_{ij}$.
 For a vector $\bm{x}\in \mathbb{R}^{N}$, $\text{tr}(\bm{x}^T\bm{L}\bm{x})$ would introduce smoothness among elements of $\bm{x}$ according to $\bm{L}$ since

 To apply the graph regularization (\ref{eqn:graphregu_intro}) in visual data, a direct but naive implementation is to specify the connections between every two entries in the data tensor.
-However, such method requires a very large graph Laplacian, e.g., a graph Laplacian with size $196008\times 196008$ for a $256\times 256 \times 3$ image, which would bring heavy computational burden.
-Fortunately, from the experience of graph regularized matrix factorization \cite{shahid2016fast,chen2022bayesian}, graph information can be added to rows and columns respectively, rather than the vectorization of the matrix.
-Inspired by this, graph regularization can be applied to each mode of the tensor, or equivalently to the columns of each unfolded tensor $\bm{X}_{(d)}$.
-The left hand side of Fig. \ref{fig:graphonXd} demonstrates this graph embedding.
-As (\ref{eqn:modedG}) indicates that mode-$d$ fibers of $\bm{X}$ (i.e., columns of $\bm{X}_{(d)}$) are linear combinations of columns from $\bm{G}_{(3)}^{(d)}$, the regularization that brings local similarity to columns of $\bm{G}_{(3)}^{(d)}$ also promote the local similarity for all mode-$d$ fibers of $\bm{X}$.
-Therefore, a reasonable graph regularization in the TT format is
+However, such method requires a very large graph Laplacian, e.g., a graph Laplacian with size $196008\times 196008$ for a $256\times 256 \times 3$ image, which would bring a heavy computational burden.

+Fortunately, from the experience of graph regularized matrix factorization \cite{shahid2016fast,CHEN2023108826}, graph information can be added to rows and columns respectively, rather than the vectorization of the matrix.
+Furthermore, for matrix decomposition $\bm{A} = \bm{V}^T \bm{W}$, the graph regularization on the rows and columns can be formulated using the latent matrices, as $\text{tr}(\bm{V} \bm{L}_{\bm{1}} \bm{V}^T )$ and $\text{tr}(\bm{W}^T \bm{L}_{\bm{2}} \bm{W} )$, respectively \cite{paradkar2017graph}.